LaunchCodeEducation/skills-back-end-java/java4python/data-structures-and-collections/README.md

     sum += student.getValue();
 }
 ```
 The iterator variable, `student`, is of type `Map.Entry<String, Double>`.
-The class `Map.Entry` is specifically constructed to be used in this fashion, to represent key/value pairs within dictionaries.
+The class `Map.Entry` is specifically constructed to be used in this fashion, to represent key/value pairs within HashMaps.
 Each `Map.Entry` object has a `getKey` method and a `getValue` method, which represent (surprisingly enough!), the key and value of the map item.

 If you only need to access the key of each item in a map, you can construct a simpler loop: